neondatabase/website/content/docs/guides/trigger-serverless-functions.md

 The Inngest Integration relies on Neon’s Logical Replication feature to get notified upon database changes.

-Navigate to your Neon Project using the Neon Console and open the “Settings > Logical Replication” page.
+Navigate to your Neon Project using the Neon Console and open the **Settings** > **Logical Replication** page.
 From here, follow the instructions to enable Logical Replication:

 ![Neon dashboard settings with option to enable logical replication](/docs/guides/neon-console-settings-logical-replication.png)